 New foods or treats should not be introduced to your dog during his or her stay to prevent upset stomach.

 Please bring enough food for your dog during his stay with us.
-There will be a $5 per meal charge if we must provide food.
+We have in-house food available to feed your pet if needed for an additional $5 per day charge.

 Medicine/Supplements